Enhanced quantum emission from a topological Floquet resonance: Summary and Discussions

-We can first construct the Hamiltonian matrix $H_j(k_x)$ for each coupling step $j = {1, 2, 3, 4}$ for the $1 \times N_y$ lattice with Floquet boundary condition on $x$ and zero Dirichlet boundary condition on $y$ (detailed matrix construction is given in \cite{Afzal2018}).
-The quasienergy bands over one Floquet-Brillouin zone can be obtained by computing eigenvalues of the Floquet operator $U_F(k_x) = U_4(k_x)U_3(k_x)U_2(k_x)U_1(k_x)$, where $U_j(k_x) = e^{-i H_j(k_x) L/4}$.
-To compute the quasienergy band for the FDMR at a specific phase detune $\Delta\phi$, we can construct the Hamiltonian matrices $H_j(k_x,k_y)$ for a supercell consisting of $(N_x = 10\times N_y = 10)$ cells with Floquet boundary conditions on all boundaries (detailed matrix construction is given in the Supplementary Information Section S1 of \cite{Afzal2021}).
-With the phase detune applied to coupling steps $j=4,1$ of ring B, we can obtain the quasienergy bands of the FDMR modes over one Floquet-Brillouin zone by computing the eigenvalues of the Floquet operator $U_F$ of the supercell.
+We can first construct the Hamiltonian matrix $H_j(k_x)$ for each coupling step $j = {1, 2, 3, 4}$ for the $1 \times N_y$ lattice with periodic boundary condition on $x$ and zero open boundary condition on $y$ (detailed matrix construction is given in \cite{Afzal2018}).
+The quasienergy bands over one Floquet-Brillouin zone can be obtained by computing eigenvalues of the Floquet operator $U_F(k_x) = U_4(k_x)U_3(k_x)U_2(k_x)U_1(k_x)$, where $U_j(k_x) = e^{-i H_j(k_x) L/4}$, shown in Fig. 1c of the main manuscript.
+To compute the quasienergy band for the FDMR at a specific phase detune $\Delta\phi$, we can construct the Hamiltonian matrices $H_j(k_x,k_y)$ for a supercell consisting of $(N_x = 5\times N_y = 5)$ unit cells with periodic boundary conditions on all boundaries (detailed matrix construction is given in the Supplementary Material Section S1 of \cite{Afzal2021}).
+With the phase detune applied to coupling step $j=4$ of ring B located at the center of the supercell, we can obtain the quasienergy bands of the FDMR modes over one Floquet-Brillouin zone by computing the eigenvalues of the Floquet operator $U_F$ of the supercell.
+Figure~\ref{Fig:Supercell} illustrates the obtained energy bands of the supercell, where the blue bands denote transmission bands, and the flat pink bands signify the eigenenergies associated with FDMRs.
+Leveraging the outcomes obtained from the supercell analysis, we proceeded to overlay the eigenenergies of the FDMRs onto the band diagram of a semi-infinite microring lattice.
+This representation is depicted in Fig. 1c of the main manuscript.

-To obtain the intensity distributions of the edge mode and FDMR, shown in Fig. 2(b) of the main text, we can simulate a $(N_x = 10\times N_y = 10)$ lattice with zero Dirichlet boundary conditions on all boundaries.
-With an input waveguide coupled to the bottom left ring A and an output waveguide was coupled to the bottom right ring B, a continuous-wave light signal applied to the upper port of the input waveguide allows for the computation of the field amplitudes in all the microrings in the lattice using the field coupling method presented in \cite{Tsay2011}.
+To obtain the intensity distributions of the edge mode and FDMR, shown in Fig. 2b of the main manuscript, we simulated a $(N_x = 5\times N_y = 5)$ lattice with open boundary conditions on all boundaries.
+With an input waveguide coupled to the bottom left ring A and an output waveguide coupled to the bottom right ring B, a continuous-wave light signal applied to the upper port of the input waveguide allows for the computation of the field amplitudes in all the microrings in the lattice using the field coupling method presented in \cite{Tsay2011}.

-As fully discussed in the supplementary material of Ref.~\cite{Afzal2021}, by simulating the field distribution of a microring lattice where both normal bandgap and Floquet topological bandgap exist, it's been shown that the FDMR defined by its specific loop pattern, Fig.2b of the main text, only exists at topologically nontrivial bandgaps, whereas detuning the phase of a microring in a trivial bandgap trap the light in the defect microring.
-It is worth mentioning that the nontopological resonance mode in a normal bandgap can not be experimentally excited due to the lack of any traveling mode that could reach and couple to this resonance mode.
-On the other hand, the FDMR can be experimentally excited using an edge state that coexists in the same topological bandgap.